apollo147yt/staxlflorr4-bot/README.md

 This project started of as a complete joke and has turned into something decent.

 ## Commands
-"!spin" you roll a mob and a rarity and get credits depending on what you got\n "!credit [user {optional}]" checks how many Social credits a user has.
+"!spin" you roll a mob and a rarity and get credits depending on what you got

+"!credit [user {optional}]" checks how many Social credits a user has.
 If someone is mentioned they will be checked.
-If no one is mentioned the author will be checked.\n
+If no one is mentioned the author will be checked.

-"!sac [amount]" sacrifice an amout of credits for a luck boost (min 100)\n "!leaderboard" show top 10 people with the most credits in the server (can bug easily if it does dm one of us so we can fix it)\n
+"!sac [amount]" sacrifice an amout of credits for a luck boost (min 100)

+"!leaderboard" show top 10 people with the most credits in the server (can bug easily if it does dm one of us so we can fix it)

-"!giveaway [duration in minutes] [prize]" start a giveaway (admin only)\n
+"!giveaway [duration in minutes] [prize]" start a giveaway (admin only)

-    "!enter" enter the current giveaway (dont do 2 at the same time it usually breaks)\n "!endgiveaway" end the current giveaway (admin only)\n "!endsac" ends the current sacrifice (admin only) Great for trolling!\n "!addcredits [user] [amount]" add credits to a user (admin only)\n "setcredits [user] [amount]" set a users credits (admin only)\n "removecredits [user] [amount {in positive amount}]" remove credits from a user (admin only)\n
+    "!enter" enter the current giveaway (dont do 2 at the same time it usually breaks)

+    "!endgiveaway" end the current giveaway (admin only)

+"!endsac" ends the current sacrifice (admin only) Great for trolling!

+"!addcredits [user] [amount]" add credits to a user (admin only)

+"setcredits [user] [amount]" set a users credits (admin only)

+"removecredits [user] [amount {in positive amount}]" remove credits from a user (admin only)

 ## Instructions for setup
 Use python.
 (This bot is written in python.
 To edit the code use a code editor such as VScode).